WE ARE DEDICATED TO HELPING THOSE DIAGNOSED WITH PREMATURE ATHEROSCLEROTIC CARDIOVASCULAR DISEASE.

 Dr. Frank Halperin

-Principal Investigator, Steering Committee Member
+KGH Principal Investigator, Steering Committee Member

 MD, FRCPC